 Substitutions

 - Gnocchi - for kind of gnocchi you have a few options.
-You can use pre-made gnocchi, this is what I do.
-You can also make gnocchi yourself using egg yolk, riced potatoes and all purpose flour.
-You can also use a gluten free version of gnocchi like cauliflower gnocchi.
+You can use store-bought gnocchi, make homemade potato gnocchi yourself using egg yolk, riced potatoes and all purpose flour.
+You can also use a gluten free version of gnocchi like cauliflower gnocchi

 Variations